Sandra Cunha: Political career

-Sexual orientation
+Personal life

 In the early 1990s, Cunha lived in Paris in a relationship "disguised as friendship".
 She argued that by then it was harder for LGBT people to feel included.
 Back in Lisbon, she adopted a daughter.
 One of her first acts as a parliamentarian was to support a bill to permit adoption by same-sex couples.
 In an article published in Vogue, she said LGBT people still face prejudice and homophobia.
 She focused most of her parliamentary work on this area and on violence against women.